Man waters lush raised beds (Incomplete: max_output_tokens)

 • Fine bark, used carefully around vegetables

-Apply mulch after watering so the soil below is already moist.
-A layer about 2 to 3 inches thick is usually enough.
-Keep mulch a little away from stems to reduce rot and pest problems.
+For best results, apply mulch after watering so the soil underneath is already moist.
+A layer 2 to 3 inches thick is usually enough.
+Keep mulch a little away from plant stems to reduce the risk of rot, pests, and disease.

-Mulch does not eliminate the need for watering, but it stretches the time between waterings and helps the soil stay more stable.
-In beds that dry rapidly, it may be the difference between daily watering and watering every other day.
+Mulch does not eliminate the need to water, but it often stretches the time between waterings.
+In some beds, that can mean the difference between watering every day and watering every other day.

 Match Watering to the Crop